nicbou/nicolasbouliane.com/frontend/content/blog/travel-tips.md

 ## Planning

-Most travel advice is written by travel bloggers or content marketer.
-The former spent two weeks in the country.
-The latter never left their office.
-Just ask ChatGPT instead.
+Most travel advice is written by travel bloggers or content marketers.
+The former spent two weeks in the country and the latter never left their office.
+They rehash the same recommendations as countless other blogs.

+ChatGPT gives you rehashed advice with half the fuss:

 > **ChatGPT prompt:** Give me a list of things to see in [city].
 For each place, create a URL that searches for the place on Google Maps.

 Do a bit of research about the weather there.
 If you're biking across Korea, don't bring a leather jacket and an oversized hoodie that take half of your luggage.
-I use [Ventusky](https://www.ventusky.com/) to see the weather on a map.
+I use [Weatherspark](https://weatherspark.com/) to look up historical weather, and [Ventusky](https://www.ventusky.com/) to see where the weather is currently going.

 A good book about your destination can infuse your experience with nuance and understanding.
 Look for evocative books like "Maximum City" or "Stasiland".
 In a pinch, try *[Very Short Introductions](https://en.wikipedia.org/wiki/Very_Short_Introductions)*.
 If you're not sure, ask the [local subreddit](https://old.reddit.com/r/LocationReddits/wiki/index) for suggestions.